kmandrus/tactical-game/readme.txt

 --> To Do:

 Re-test and update first demo.
-Clean up old versions of demo.

 Add type hints and documentation.

 Ensure all components work correctly

 Migrate to Pytest

-Reorganize packages to push hex/square variations deeper in the hierarchy.

 Move Board#move_piece to Game class